UnicornTowa/Theta-star-algorithm/README.md

 # Theta-star-algorythm

-Any-angle path planning algorythm that works in coordinates.
+Any-angle path planning algorythm that works with cells in the coordinate plane.

 ## How to use
-To work with the program you need to edit the main.cpp and make adjustments to it according to your task (connected "@" and "*" = desired path).
+To work with the program you need to edit the main.cpp and make adjustments to it according to your task.
 ```cpp
 int main() {
     point from = { X, Y }; // coordinates of start point